 5 POINTS – For applications that meet one of the three-point criteria above and the criteria below:

-- applications within one of the priority areas identified in the FCS-SEPA opportunity mapping projects as likely to provide multiple benefits for natural flood management and water quality.
-Select the Forestry Grant Scheme (2014–2020) Target Areas folder on the Forestry Commission Scotland Map Viewer to confirm your application meets this requirement.
+- applications within one of the Woodlands for Water priority areas, identified as likely to provide multiple benefits for natural flood management and water quality.
+Select the Forestry Grant Target and Eligibility Areas folder on the Scottish Forestry Map Viewer to confirm your application meets this requirement

 Scale of delivery

 1 POINT – applications between 2 hectares and 4.99 hectares.

 3 POINTS – applications between 5 hectares and 9.99 hectares.

 Delivering better quality

 1 POINT – for applications that meet the minimum diversity eligibility criteria for this option, which is: